Katamaze/Leap/README.md

   <td>
    They have no problem at lying at your face and insult your intelligence.
 For example when they increased prices up to 4000% during the coronavirus pandemic, they had the nerve to say that pricing didn't change by this much.
 It's maths, not an opinion.<br><br>
    As much as they claim to love and welcome discussion, they avoid answering to uncomfortable questions with the usual blah blah blah and proceed closing threads like nothing happened.<br><br>
-   Moreover they are also very disrespectful towards third-party developers.
-They had no problem at making back door deals with some developers in contrast with their own written rules promoting an unhealty competition.
+   They are also disrespectful and ungrateful towards third-party developers that add value to their software.
+They made back door deals in contrast with their own written rules promoting an unhealthy competition.
+Some shady developers can do whatever they want while others must stay in oblivion.
   </td>
  </tr>
  <tr>